-There are many ways to get rid of the mice problem in your home.
+There are many ways to eliminate the mice problem in your home.
 Some are preventative, and some are reactive.
-In this post, I am going to take a look at one of the preventative measures you can take.
-We are going to look at how to get rid of mice with kitty litter.
+In this post, I will look at one of the preventative measures you can take.
+We will look at how to get rid of mice with kitty litter.

-Ultimately, a cat is a natural predator of a mouse, right?
-Therefore, if the mouse can smell that a cat is present, that should be enough to help deter mice.
+Ultimately, a cat is a natural predator of a mouse.
+Therefore, if the mouse can smell that a cat is present, that should help deter mice.

-I have worked with people in the past who have used this technique, and it worked (mostly!).
+I have worked with people who have used this technique, and it worked (mostly!).
 In my opinion, kitty litter has a high success rate of driving mice away.

 There is a certain process you can follow to get rid of mice.
-Using kitty litter to scare mice away is another thing you can do.
-Let’s take a look at the step by step process right here.
+Using kitty litter to deter mice is another thing you can do.
+Let’s take a look at the step-by-step process right here.

 How To Get Rid Of Mice Using Kitty Litter

 Cat urine has a distinctive odor.
 And if you leave the litter for a while, your house begins to smell just like the litter!